 To learn or not to learn (to type)?

-So we haven’t exactly been advertising touch typing, but that doesn’t mean you can’t, or shouldn’t be, the owner of flying fingers.
-A distinct advantage that practised typists have over finger peckers, for example, is that they can type without wasting time locating the position of individual letters on their keyboards, which happens to be a pet hate for the jabbers among us.
-If you’re not quite content with the relatively slower pace that jabbing affords, though, upping your typing speed is very easily achievable.
+So we haven’t exactly been advertising touch typing.
+But that doesn’t mean you can’t or shouldn’t be the owner of flying fingers.
+A distinct advantage that practised typists have over finger peckers is, that they can type without wasting time locating the position of individual letters on their keyboards.
+That happens to be a pet hate for the jabbers among us.
+If you’re not quite content with the relatively slow pace that jabbing affords, though, upping your typing speed is very easily achievable.
 The key, as with many other things, is to stick at it.
 Putting aside some practise time is essential.